kachunchau/kachunchau/content/portfolio/sealskinz.md

 ## Overview

-Sealskinz's old site was hard to navigate and difficult to traverse.
+Sealskinz's old site was cluttered, hard to navigate and visually very boring in comparision to their high priced products.
 At blubolt I was tasked to redesign their entire ecommerce site.

 ### Goals and objectives